 What Is a Mild Traumatic Brain Injury?

-The Long-Term Effects of Mild Traumatic Brain Injury
+Potential Long-Term Effects of Mild Traumatic Brain Injury

 1. Persistent Headaches

-2. Light sensitivity
+2. Light Sensitivity

 - Inner ear problems

-- Pinched nerve in your neck
+- A pinched nerve in the neck

 - Low blood pressure